sam-soltech/gulp-core/README.md

-# Core Gulp File
+# Suggestions for Basic Web App Core Files

-This repo contains the core files for using [Gulp](https://github.com/gulpjs/gulp) for watching and comlping assets on the front end
+This repo contains the core files for using [Gulp](https://github.com/gulpjs/gulp) for watching and compileing assets on the front end

 ## Setup